melindadiaz/ios-structs-classes-lab/README.md

 fred.weight = 999.2
 fred.homePlanet = "Mars"
 ```
+homeplanet is a constant

 Fix the class definition for `Giant` in the space below so that it **does** work:
+var homePlanet: String = "Earth"

 ## Question 2